share-time/share-time/README.md

+## Description
-**ShareTime** is an app that helps forming study groups, brings students in the same class together to discuss, change ideas and help each other.
+	**ShareTime** is an app that helps forming study groups, brings students together to discuss, exchange ideas and help each other.
-Moreover, every student will adopt an adorable Study Triton that would help students to study, as the Study Tritons would get angry and sad if you keep on procrastinate your work and exicted if you study!!
+	Moreover, every student will adopt an adorable Study Triton that would help students to study, as the Study Tritons would get sad if you keep on procrastinate your work and exicted if you study!!

 ## User Stories
 Basic story:
 - [x] User can sign up, login with password, change password and stay sign-in as the current user.
-- [x] User can enter the course number class to search for study groups they want to join.
+- [x] User can search for study groups they want to join via course number or study group name.
-- [x] User can create a study group of their own with professor name, course name and study group name
+- [x] User can create a study group of their own with professor name, course name and study group name and invite their friends to join them!
 - [x] User can add study groups via scanning the QR code
 - [x] User can chat in the study groups
-- [x] User can see the members in the study groups and leave the study group
+- [x] User can see the members in the study groups and leave the study group at any time
 - [x] User will adopt an adorable **study trition** as a study incentive
-- [ ] User can see the study triton jiggling if the Study Triton is happy, sad if the Triton thinks that you need to study more
+- [x] User can see the study triton jiggling if the Study Triton is happy, sad if the Triton thinks that you need to study more

-(More to elaborate)
+More to elaborate
 - [ ] User can schedule study meet-ups easily (calendars).
 - [ ] More samiliar field of interest to spend time together!
 - [ ] Every user will have it's own QR code exchange contacts easily or dm each other

 ## Todo list
 -Major
- - [x] Add gif in the blob vc (Guanxin)
+ - [ ] Refine the gif in the blob vc (Guanxin)
 	- default
 	- excited when tap
 	- sad when hp below certain number
  - [ ] Timer issue (Godwin)
- - [x] Chat left side/right side (Jiayi)
- - [x] Head bar (Godwin)
- - [x] Find class VC UI Rehaul (Godwin)

 -Middle priority
-- [x] Login UI
-	-background color
-	-add subview for the gradient background(check on instagram)
 - [ ] Profile UI - UItable?
-- [x] Sign up/Sign in button (position, font)
+- [ ] Sign up/Sign in button (position, font, white space)

 -Enhancement
 - Home page
-- [x] Study group cell looks a little empty
+- [ ] Design the study group cell
 - [ ] Add arrow to cell so that the user know to tap on
 - Chat page
 - [ ] Round corners for profile image
 - [ ] Add loading icon before loading out all the chat
-- Group vc
+- Group info vc
 - [ ] Delete and leave button/ QR button looks wierd
 - QR
 - [ ] pop up
 - [ ] scan need a box
 - Blob
-- [x] background?
 - [ ] UI for sleep - only the blob part dim out
 Profile vc
 - [ ] Logout button - Red-white button